NaveenPantra/call-recording-waveform/README.md

 2. The participants timeline will move according to audioplayer timeline.
 3. Seek audio player.
 4. Playback change and volume control in audio control.
+5. Comments in the audio player will automatically reveal within 5s to -2s proximity of the current audio time while playing.

 ### Backstory
 This is evloled from other POCs overtime.